What is Geotechnical Engineering? | Autodesk

 WDI STUDIOS

-See how reality capture and 3D modelling are laying the foundation for the future of the Glen Canyon Dam.
+See how reality capture and 3D modeling are laying the foundation for the future of the Glen Canyon Dam.

 Explore the impact of infrastructure projects on Medellín, Colombia’s most vulnerable communities.